-STEER STOPPING Open/Amateur/Novice Amateur/Senior Youth
+STEER STOPPING Open/Amateur/Novice/Senior Youth/Prime (2 Min/2 Loops) (not offered to 3-5)

 Horses are to be evaluated on manners in the box, speed to steer, position to rope and stop.
 Horse will start without a barrier in front of chute.
 A cone will be set to mark the score which will be between 10 and 20 feet depending upon arena and cattle conditions.
 Steer must pass cone before being roped.
 Legal catches are both horns, around the neck, or both heels.
 Rider is allowed 2 minutes or 2 throws to catch.
 Riders 50 & over may tie hard and fast, riders 50 and under must dally.
-Steers dragged more that 12 ft. will result in a DO.
+Steers dragged more than 12 ft. will result in a DQ.

-Faults:
+Penalties:

--5 point penalties: Refusing to enter the box, rearing in box, running into the steer, assuming a roping position on the wrong side of the steer, refusing to stop and hold the steer, blatant disobedience.
+-5 points: Refusing to enter the box, rearing in box, running into the steer, assuming a roping position on the wrong side of the steer, refusing to stop and hold the steer, blatant disobedience.